martin-v/ansible-dehydrated/README.md

 for each certificate.
 For security reasons this can be only done by root user.

-To have a generic solution the variable `lcsh_deploy_cert` exists.
+To have a generic solution the variable `dehydrated_deploy_cert` exists.
 This variable must contain bash script for certificate deployments.
 Typical tasks on deployment are copy certificate to other directories, change file owner/permissions and restart services.

-This code is called similar as normal letsencrypt.sh hooks, but after the complete letsencrypt.sh run and with root permissions.
+This code is called similar as normal dehydrated hooks, but after the complete dehydrated run and with root permissions.
 The code is called once for each certificate that has been produced.

 Parameters: